jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 c. tty
 d. keyboard

-14. Standard Out is what device be default?
+14. Standard Out is what device by default?
 a.  mouse
 b.  screen
 c.
 X